7 Analysis

 The way this works is that we set up a null-hypothesis (\(H_0\)) which states there are no difference between the dungeons.
 We then analyze the dataset to see how likely it would be we got this data by random luck.
 If this is highly unlikely, we reject the idea of the null hypothesis, which supports the alternative hypothesis that there are differences between the dungeons.
 To quantify “highly unlikely” we use p-values, where \(p\) is the probability our observations occurs by a random process.
 The typical cutoff value is \(p < 0.05\) which means that if the observations occur by randomness less than 1/20, we deem there to be a significant effect.
 We say that the difference is statistically significant.

-We can summarize the output of Kruskal-Wallis in a plot directly, by using the ggstatsplot package:
+We can summarize the output of the test in a plot directly, by using the ggstatsplot package:

 Code